Grading Massive Open Online Courses Using Large Language Models: Introduction

 The key contributions of this paper are:

-\textbf{(1)} For the first time, we study the potential of replacing the peer grading system with the use of LLMs in MOOCs, aiming for automated and more accurate grading feedback to improve the learning experience for online learners globally.
+\textbf{(1)} We study the potential of replacing the peer grading system with the use of LLMs and adapting the ZCoT prompting technique in MOOCs, aiming to provide automated grading feedback that is more accurate and reliable than peer grading.

-\textbf{(2)} Using a rigorous evaluation across 18 settings, our results reveal that when integrating ZCoT with instructor-provided correct answers and rubrics, along with GPT-4, it outperforms all other settings, including peer grading, in generating grades more aligned with those assigned by instructors.
-However, this alignment is more pronounced in courses that require less creative and imaginative thinking.
+\textbf{(2)} Using a rigorous evaluation across 18 settings, our results reveal that when integrating ZCoT with instructor-provided correct answers and rubrics, along with GPT-4, it outperforms all other settings, including peer grading.
+This approach results in grades that are more closely aligned with those provided by instructors and offers more useful feedback than peer grading.
+However, the score alignment is stronger in courses that require less creative and imaginative thinking.